-Jonathan performs regularly with wildUp, as well as various orchestras throughout southern California.
-Prior to settling in Santa Barbara in 2010, Jonathan served on the violin, viola, and chamber music faculty at the Cleveland Institute of Music Preparatory and Continuing Education Department.
+Jonathan has also performed with wildUp, as well as various orchestras throughout southern California.
+Prior to settling in California in 2010, Jonathan served on the violin, viola, and chamber music faculty at the Cleveland Institute of Music Preparatory and Continuing Education Department.
 Jonathan has participated in several music festivals, notably the Banff Centre where he was part of impromptu recordings later used in the 2008 Beijing Olympic Games Opening Ceremony.
 Jonathan holds a Doctor of Musical Arts from the University of California Santa Barbara, a Master of Music from the Cleveland Institute of Music, and a Bachelor of Music from the Peabody Institute of the Johns Hopkins University.
-His principal teachers and mentors include Helen Callus, Jeffrey Irvine, Lynne Ramsey, Victoria Chiang, Richard Field, WIlliam Preucil, Peter Salaff, and the Cavani Quartet.
+His principal teachers and mentors include Helen Callus, Jeffrey Irvine, Lynne Ramsey, Victoria Chiang, Richard Field, William Preucil, Peter Salaff, and the Cavani Quartet.

-Jonathan performs on two instruments: a viola commissioned in 2006 from New York luthier Guy Rabut and a violin of anonymous origin, with bows by Bernard Walke, CodaBow, and CarBow.
-When appropriate, his instruments are generally amplified using a DPA 4061 microphone.
+Jonathan performs on a viola commissioned in 2006 from New York luthier Guy Rabut with bows by Bernard Walke, CodaBow, and CarBow.
+When appropriate, he amplifies his sound using a DPA 4061 microphone.

 BACK TO HOME